-Schools and offices that disbursed Purchase Orders with the above object codes and PCCS Purchase Orders for Professional Services will receive special instructions, titled "2005-2006 Year End Liabilities Professional Service Contracts" issued by the Director of the Accounts Payable Branch.
+2006-2007 Year End Liabilities For Professional Service Contracts, issued by the Director of the Accounts Payable Branch.

-Please note that accrual of these types of purchase orders will not be processed without written approval to accrue and the specific amount to be accrued.
+Please note that accrual of these types of purchase orders will not be processed without written approval to accrue and the specific amount to be accrued without the Administrator's written approval.